mf2012/ex/infra_aws/README.md

 Please see the estimates in the [pricing folder](./pricing) or quote on [the AWS pricing calculator](https://calculator.aws/#/estimate?id=03015dbcbbfe0f970c46b6d0dcc28b49e849f354)

+<b>This is estimate for single region.
+Dual region solution will double this estimate plus we will need to add cost for data replication.</b>

 Assumption is that the auto-scaling groups are constructed of:
 - 2 pre-paid instances